amanjit-gill-data/casey-election/tech_notes.md

 ## reminders

-manually add non-respondents to all-candidates-sorted.csv
+manually add rows for non-respondents to all-candidates-sorted.csv
-- before converting to all-candidates-sorted.tsv, splitting by ward, etc
+- before converting to tsv, splitting by ward, etc